The Neonatal Unit is a level 2 unit which provides care for babies who are born at 27 weeks gestation and above.

 There are 14 cots in total: 2 Intensive Care, 3 High Dependency and 9 Special Care cots.

 The unit is also able to stabilise any baby born with surgical problems, heart problems or if the baby has been born under 27 week’s gestation.
-In these cases, the baby is stabilised and transferred to a level 1 Specialist Neonatal Unit.
+In these cases, the baby is stabilised and transferred to a level 3 Specialist Neonatal Unit.
 As soon as the babies are well enough, they return to Barnsley.
-The unit is located on the third floor in within the hospital the purple zone.
+The unit is located on the first floor in the hospital the purple zone next to Barnsley Birthing Centre (Labour Suite).

 The unit is part of the Yorkshire and Humber Operational Delivery Network and is closely involved in all aspects of work including training and education and the development of guidelines.

 The unit also works with Bliss the premature baby charity.
 There are Bliss parent support volunteers who visit the unit weekly and offer peer support to any parent on the unit.
-The unit is working towards BFFAS (Bliss Family Friendly Accreditation Scheme)
+The unit is working towards Bliss Baby Charter.

 The unit also is also recognised by the Baby Friendly Initiative, which means we are dedicated to supporting mothers to breast feed their babies.